-Praktijksonderwijs is an educational programme that includes some basic academic subjects and a lot of practical or hands-on subjects.
-Special Needs students generally range in age between 12 and 18 years.
+Praktijkonderwijs is an educational program that includes some basic academic subjects and a lot of practical or hands-on subjects.
+Praktijkonderwijs students generally range in age between 12 and 18 years.

-The main purpose of Special needs is to offer education to students in such a way that they are well equipped with the social and practical skills in order to obtain a job and function properly in society.
-In some case a student will have the possibility to further his or her studies at an MBO level.
+The main purpose of Praktijkonderwijs is to offer education to students in such a way that they are well equipped with the social and practical skills to obtain a job and function properly in society.
+In some cases a student will have the possibility to further his or her studies at an MBO level.